You can do the following through ScrumDo’s Teams Interface:

 When creating a team, there are four levels of privileges you can designate for that group of users:

 - Read Only - These users will be able to view the workspace associated with the team, but they won't be able to make any changes.
-Perfect for customers and other stakeholders to whom you want to provide visibility into your work.
+Also, they won't be having any access to Workspace settings.

 - Read/Write - These users can see the project, create stories, and generally participate in the workspace.
 Most users will require this level of access.